 Q: Are voice alerts available in a language other than English?

 A: Yes.
 The default language can be switched to Spanish.

 The Escort IXc has a slightly improved range and sensitivity over the IX because of its M4+ platform.
-It also makes use of Wi-Fi for easier update of firmware and threat database.
+It also makes use of Wi-Fi for easier updates of firmware and threat database.
 Its performance is not better than the Escort Max and Redline series though.

 There’s little evidence to prove that Escort IXc is not a radar detector worth the trouble because of better performance, no matter how slight, and the added convenience.
-The price may make you think twice though, especially since there are radar detectors with better range at its price point.
+The price may make you think twice though, especially since there are radar detectors with a better range at its price point.

 - The 7 Best Radar Detectors of 2019 – Comparison & Reviews - July 23, 2019

 - Best Police Scanner Apps of 2019 - July 22, 2019

 - The Best Radar Detector Application For Android & iOS - July 22, 2019